max-radin/pyqtgraph/doc/source/index.rst

         User guide
         ^^^^^^^^^^

-        The user guide provides in-depth information on the key concepts of PyQtGraph
+        The user guide provides in-depth information on the key concepts of PyQtGraph.

         +++